 One exercise I do with my leaders in training is the “Whole Person Inventory”.

 This is where you ask your employees questions regarding each dimension:

 - Emotional – What are you passionate about?
 Do you love what you’re doing where you work?

 - Mental – Where are you most knowledgeable, skilled, and competent?
 Are you using those competencies here?

 - Physical – Are you financially secure?
 Do you feel safe here?
 Are you paid fairly?

 - Spiritual – What would make your work most meaningful to you?
 Is your work consistent with your values?
 Does your contribution here fit with your sense of purpose or direction?
 Does your work give you a sense of authenticity/integrity?

 This information is crucial to your role as a servant leader.

-Unless you ask each of your employees the above questions, do you really understand their true knowledge, skills, and abilities; their untapped energy and enthusiasm; and, the special, unexpected ways they may contribute to your organization?
+Unless you ask each of your employees the above questions, do you really understand their true knowledge, skills, and abilities?
+Do you understand their untapped energy and enthusiasm and the special, unexpected ways they may contribute to your organization?